giosteh/NAORobotChallenge-Purrformance/README.md

 -Run the Script:
 Open your terminal/command prompt and run: python dance.py port_number

-the port_number should be your local robot's port number (ex.
+!!!the port_number should be your local robot's port number (ex.
 34561)